Munich: Zero Waste

 Farewell to plastics

 The zero-waste pioneer in town is Naturlieferant, usually referred to as Plastikfreie Zone, a pleasant intimate shop in Haidhausen near Max-Weber-Platz where you won't find any plastic item but a lot of sustainable alternatives.
-Don't forget to bring your own bags, glasses and boxes for potatoes, pulses, nuts, flour, jelly-gums or the best Indian pepper in town.
-If you forget them your purchase will be packed in paper bags, or you can choose from reused glass containers for free.
-The main focus of the shop, however, is not food but an ever increasing range of sustainable household items, ranging from tooth brushes and toilet paper to glasses, lunch boxes and jute strings.
+The focus of the shop is an ever increasing range of sustainable household items, ranging from tooth brushes and toilet paper to glasses, lunch boxes and jute strings, but you may also shop a selection of food items like potatoes, pulses, nuts, flour, jelly-gums or the best Indian pepper in town.
+If you forget to bring your own jars your purchase will be packed in paper bags, or you can choose from re-used glass containers for free.
 You may also refill washing-up liquid, shampoo and liquid laundry detergent.

-From the dispensers you fill your own glasses, boxes and bags and pay by weight.
-If you forget to bring your own packaging you can buy reusable glasses and organic cotton bags on the spot.
 This crowd-funded supermarket is strictly organic and vegetarian.
-When the shop is crowded waiting time at the till is a little longer than you might expect, but take your time and have a coffee and roll in the small cafe corner.
+When the shop is crowded waiting time at the till is a little longer than you might expect, but take your time and have a coffee and home-made cake in the small cafe corner.
 Lunch is served Monday through Friday from 11 am.

 - Plastikfreie Zone, Schlossstr.
-7 Mon-Wed(Thu-Fri) 14(11)-19, Sat 11-18
+7, Mon-Wed(Thu-Fri) 14(11)-19, Sat 11-18

 - Ohne, Schellingstr.
-42 Mon-Fri(Sat) 9-19(17)
+42, Mon-Fri(Sat) 9-19(17)

-2017-12-15 17:00:00 [Munich, Haidhausen, Maxvorstadt, organic, vegetarian, zero_waste, cafe, grocery, supermarkets, lunch] link
+2018-03-17 08:00:00 [Munich, Haidhausen, Maxvorstadt, organic, vegetarian, zero_waste, cafe, grocery, supermarkets, lunch] link